mattmakai/fullstackpython.com/source/content/pages/10-misc/1001-best-python-resources.markdown

 ## Curated Python packages lists
 * [awesome-python](https://github.com/vinta/awesome-python) is an incredible
   list of Python frameworks, libraries and software.
-I wish I had this page when I was just getting started with Python.
+I wish I had this page when I was just getting started.

 * [easy-python](http://easy-python.readthedocs.org/en/latest/) is like
   awesome-python although instead of just a Git repository this site is